CloudyKetchup/kelisto-challenge/README.md

 #

-To run the application inside docker, there are the following requirements:
+To run the application inside docker, the following requirements should installed for this:

 - docker
 - docker-compose